What is a Canada Goose Agricultural Depredation Control Permit?

 What are the conditions or rules for a Special Canada Goose Permit?

-The following conditions and stipulations will apply to Special Canada Goose permits issued by the North Dakota Game and Fish Department (NDGFD) to producers.
+The following conditions and stipulations will apply to Special Canada goose permits issued by the ND Game and Fish Department (NDGFD) to producers.
 Failure to abide by permit stipulations will result in nullification of the permit and rejection from future permit requests.

-- A signed request for a permit from the producer must be submitted to NDGFD.
-IF YOU HAVE HAD A PERMIT IN THE PAST AND YOU APPLY ONLINE THERE IS NO NEED TO SUBMIT A SIGNED PAPER APPLICATION.
+- A signed request for a permit from the producer must initially be submitted to NDGFD.
+IF YOU HAVE HAD A PERMIT IN THE PAST AND YOU RENEW ONLINE THERE IS NO NEED TO SUBMIT A SIGNED PAPER APPLICATION.

-- Permit approval will require consultation and written recommendation from USDA Wildlife Service’s personnel.
+- Permit approval will require consultation and prior written recommendation from USDA Wildlife Service's personnel.

 - Producers must have prior documented Canada goose crop depredation with USDA Wildlife Services and exhausted other prevention methods as prescribed by USDA Wildlife Services.